HomeTriangle Guide: Indoor Plants That Are Unsafe For Kids And Pets

 Devil’s Ivy

 Also known as Pothos, devil’s ivy is another familiar indoor plant.
-‘Assorted foliage’ is how the leafy vine is often labeled in most garden centers.
+‘Assorted foliage’ is how the leafy vine is often labelled in most garden centres.
 The low maintenance and attractive drape are surely appealing, especially when you’re trying to titivate your house on a budget.
-Having said that, while it is safe to touch Pothos, humans, and pets consuming it will experience severe vomiting and swelling - obviously no the qualities you expect in a house plant.
+Having said that, while it is safe to touch Pothos, humans, and pets consuming it will experience severe vomiting and swelling - obviously not the qualities you expect in a house plant.

 Sago Palm